imjoy-team/ImJoy/docs/i2k_tutorial.md

 Now let's go back to understand a bit more about asynchronous programming.

-As we mentioned before, one advantage of distributing tasks to different plugins via RPC is that we can **schedule and run tasks in parallel**.
+As we mentioned that one advantage of distributing tasks to different plugins via RPC is that we can **schedule and run tasks in parallel**.
 Conventionally, there are many other techniques to achieve concurrency including parallelization with multiple threads or processes in Python, Java and many other programming languages.
 Asynchronous programming is an increasingly popular way of achieving concurrency in a more scalable fashion.

 The basic idea is that we don't have to always wait for one task to finish until we can move to the next.
-For example, you go to a coffee shop, order a cup of cappuccino and get a ticket.
-While the coffee is in the making, you can make a phone call or read a newspaper.
+For example, you go to a coffee shop, order a cup of cappuccino and get a ticket, while the coffee is in the making, you can make a phone call or read a newspaper.
 After some minutes, you can get your cappuccino by showing your ticket number.

 ?> One big difference between asynchronous programming and other techniques such as multi-threading is that the program runs in one thread and process.
 Therefore, in ImJoy, asynchronous programming is often used to schedule tasks to other plugins, rather than run heavy computation tasks in parallel within the same plugin.

-`async/await` is not the only way to do asynchronous programming, but it became more popular recently.
+`async/await` is not the only way to do asynchronous programming, in fact, it becomes more popular only in recent years.
 For example, Python introduced it only after Python 3.
 To really appreciate `async/await` as a life-saver programming pattern, you can watch this video: [Async + Await in JavaScript, talk from Wes Bos](https://www.youtube.com/watch?v=DwQJ_NPQWWo).
 It covers **callback style**, **promise style** and **async/await** style.

 ### Combining RPC with Async/Await